Did you know that your extracurricular activities can earn you money for college?

 These scholarships are for students who are planning on pursuing certain degrees while in college.

 This award is for students under the age of 19 who have done significant work in math, science, technology, music, literature, or philosophy, or another field that will benefit society.
-There are 4 awards of $10,000, $25,000, and $50,000.
+There are 20 total awards in amounts of $10,000, $25,000, and $50,000.

 These scholarships are for college students pursuing degrees in public health, communications, social work, education, liberal arts, or a related field.
 They should have GPA of 2.0+ and demonstrate financial need.
 Student must provide evidence of community activities including activism, outreach, or peer counseling in tobacco prevention or control.